 \subsection{Local mixing estimates within metastable sets}

-For the Proof of Proposition~\ref{CW:prop:meta_sets:PI_LSI}, we follow \cite{MZ03} to compare the Poincaré $C_{\PI,i}$ in~\eqref{eq:ass:PI:metastable:sets} and logarithmic Sobolev constant $C_{\LSI,i}$ in~\eqref{eq:ass:LSI:metastable:sets} for any $M\in \cM$ with the ones of the Bernoulli-Laplace model.
-Therefore, we have to first compare the variance and entropy.
-Then, we introduce the Bernoulli-Laplace model, for which we provide its Poincaré and logarithmic Sobolev constant from the literature.
-Finally, we have to compare the Dirichlet forms to deduce a Poincaré and logarithmic Sobolev constant inside the metastable sets.
+For the proof of Proposition~\ref{CW:prop:meta_sets:PI_LSI}, we follow \cite{MZ03} to compare the Poincar\'e constant $C_{\PI,i}$ in~\eqref{eq:ass:PI:metastable:sets} and logarithmic Sobolev constant $C_{\LSI,i}$ in~\eqref{eq:ass:LSI:metastable:sets} for any $M\in \cM$ with the ones of the Bernoulli--Laplace model.
+First, we compare the variance and entropy.
+Then we introduce the Bernoulli--Laplace model, for which we provide its Poincar\'e and logarithmic Sobolev constant from the literature.
+Finally, by comparing the different Dirichlet forms we deduce a Poincar\'e and logarithmic Sobolev constant inside the metastable sets.

-\textit{Step 1: Comparison of variance and entropy.} We compare the variance and entropy with respect to $\mu_{M}$ with the ones with respect to $\bar\mu_{M}$, where by definition $\bar\mu_{M}$ is the uniform measure on $M$ just denoted by $\pi_M$.
-For the comparison of the variance, we use the two sided comparison
+\textit{Step 1: Comparison of variance and entropy.} We compare the variance and entropy with respect to $\mu_{M}$ with the ones with respect to $\bar\mu_{M}$.
+Note that, by definition, $\bar{\mu}_{M}$ is the uniform measure on $M$.
+For the comparison of the variance, we use the two-sided comparison

 and obtain